xtuml/mc/doc/notes/51_fx_int.md

         added were duplicates of attributes added to TE_DT and TE_CLASS.
 6.4.3   Use only TE_DT and TE_CLASS in these extensions.
 Use TE_EE, TE_C,
         TE_BRG, TE_EE, RE_FILE, TE_PO and TE_STI as is.
+6.4.3.1 Add TM_DTMACRO, change marking to create it and update sys_populate
+        to see it.
+Care must be taken to intialize these in an order that preserves the existing attribute setting.
+IsExternalMacro must be set early to prevent dimensions from being added to values.
+The remaining TM_DTMACRO attributes should be set late.
+6.4.3.2 Simply remove the added attributes to O_OBJ; they are not used.
 6.5     Update the model of mc3020.
 6.5.1   Add TE_STI.
 6.5.2   Update TE_BRG, TE_C, TE_DT, TE_EE, TE_FILE and TE_PO.